IBM-Cloud/watson-conversation-variables/README.md

 - [Contribute / Contact Information](#contribute--contact-information)

 ### Access to system entities
-The IBM Watson Assistant (Conversation) service supports several system entities.
+The IBM Watson Assistant service supports several system entities.
 They are predefined entities which can be enabled to allow simple identification of typical user input.
 The following response string shows how the entities can be accessed to form an answer.

 Response string:
 `All of <? entities.size() ?> entities: <? entities ?>.
 They include "sys-location" (<? entities['sys-location'] ?>), "sys-date" (<? entities['sys-date'] ?>), "sys-number" (<? entities['sys-number'] ?>), "sys-person" (<? entities['sys-person'] ?>) and more`